sjaehn/BWidgets/BWidgets/README.md

 ### BDevices

-Interaction with the system input devices (mouse, keyboard).
+The [`BDevices`](../BDevices/README.md) namespace contains classes for the interaction with the system input devices (mouse, keyboard).

 ### BEvents